brendano/tsvutils/README.md

 Installation
 ------------

-Lots of these scripts aren't very polished -- needing fixes for python utf-8 stdin/stdout and the like -- so you're best off just putting the entire directory on your PATH in case you need to hack up the scripts.
+Some of these scripts aren't very polished -- might need utf-8 fixes or something -- so you're best off just putting the entire directory on your PATH in case you need to hack up the scripts.

 The philosophy of tsvutil